Dipam980/ROCK-PAPER-SCISSIOR_GAME/README.md

 # ROCK-PAPER-SCISSIOR_GAME
-For refreshing your mind or some time relaxation ,this is a perfect game for timepass.
+For refreshing your mind or some time relaxation, this is a perfect game for timepass.